Skip to main content

 The docker-io repository mirrors all Docker Hub images.

 Docker Hub has rate limits for anonymous users.
-Add credentials to avoid hitting limits:
+Update your existing [[repository."docker-io".upstream]] block with credentials to avoid hitting limits:

 [[repository."docker-io".upstream]]